For Life-threatening Emergencies

 Trainees at the UCC receive one hour per week of individual supervision with a primary supervisor and one hour per week of group supervision with trainees from various training programs.
 We also encourage consultation with our diverse staff of mental health professionals.
 Counseling sessions are recorded for use as part of the supervision process in order to guide trainees in their learning.
 Didactic trainings on various topics relevant to working in a college counseling center, including monthly dialogues about issues of diversity, take place on a weekly basis and attendance at these is required for all trainees.

 Students in good standing in accredited graduate programs in counseling and psychology are eligible to apply for an internship or practicum placement at the UCC.
 WFU students who have utilized services at the UCC are eligible to apply and their client status will not be given consideration during the selection process.
 However, the student will not be able to continue receiving services at the UCC at the time of the practicum/internship.
-Students who are employed at WFU, either as full- or part-time employees or as graduate assistants, may not be eligible to apply for practicum/internship at the UCC when their role on campus involves heavy student contact.
+Students who are employed at WFU, either as full- or part-time employees or as graduate assistants, may not be eligible to apply for practicum/internship at the UCC depending on the amount and type of student contact involved.
 This exclusion exists due to the strong potential for dual relationships with UCC clients.
-Examples of offices for which this exclusion applies include Residence Life and Housing, the Office of Career and Personal Development, the Learning Assistance Center, and any of the centers housed within the Office of Diversity and Inclusion.
-Potential applicants who are unsure of their eligibility for an internship/practicum placement at the UCC should contact the Assistant Director for Training for clarification.
+An example of an office for which this exclusion applies is Residence Life and Housing.
+Potential applicants who are unsure of their eligibility for an internship/practicum placement at the UCC should contact email@example.com.

 Previous trainees at the UCC have been from:

-Interested candidates should submit a letter of interest explaining your previous clinical experiences and what you hope to gain from completing a practicum at the UCC, as well as a current curriculum vita.
+Interested candidates should submit a letter of interest explaining your previous clinical experiences and what you hope to gain from completing a practicum/internship at the UCC, as well as a current curriculum vita.
 Applications will only be accepted during the spring semester of each year for placement beginning the following fall semester, and placement lasts one full academic year.